pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 student to a professional scholar or a seasoned entrepreneur to an aspiring researcher in a third-world country—should be able to share their journey of discovery in a simple, open way.
-This mechanism should be simple enough to track basic questions and answers, and should be flexible enough to handle complex, data-intensive research.
+This mechanism should be simple enough to track elementary questions and answers, and powerful enough to handle <a href="#fig:alice">complex, data-intensive research</a>.
 It needs to open doors for collaboration within a research field and bridge fields of knowledge that have traditionally been isolated.
 We need something that allows anyone to publish every bit of the journey, from the most random piece of evidence to the most profound analysis in real time, as the research is progressing.
 And all this research needs to be accessible not only to people, but to machines as well.

 <figure id="fig:alice" class="img" property="schema:image" resource="#alice" typeof="schema:ImageObject">
   <a href="LRsaba_CERN_0212_00676.jpg" title="Click for maximum coolness"><img property="schema:contentUrl" src="LHR_alice.jpg" class="static" alt="People working on the ALICE detector at the Large Hadron Collider" /></a>
   <figcaption class="small">The <a href="http://cds.cern.ch/record/1436153"><abbr>ALICE</abbr> detector</a>, part of the Large Hadron Collider at CERN.
 Detectors along the LHC produce <em>a lot</em> of data for research, about <span class="oldstyle">300</span> gigabytes per second.<sup id="fnref:lhc_computing_grid"><a href="#fn:lhc_computing_grid" class="footnote">1</a></sup> Image copyright <span class="oldstyle">2012--2015 ©</span> CERN. <a href="http://copyright.cern.ch">Used by permission</a>.</figcaption>
 </figure>

+So why does knowledge need to be opened up?
+What would be the benefit of making light and understanding more accessible to everyone?

+And this is more than an improvement of research communications here---we're talking about a whole new way to share knowledge!
 If we're serious about sharing knowledge, we need to be willing to expose our minds to the world.
 {: .conclusion }

 ## End Notes